BOJ's Sato sees moderate recovery, nervous over debt

 LONDON Japan's economy is likely to keep recovering at a modest pace, Bank of Japan policymaker Takehiro Sato said on Wednesday, but he said any doubts about the government's fiscal policy could dampen the impact of central bank stimulus.

-Sato, one of four BOJ board members who have opposed the bank's 80 trillion yen ($665 billion) a year stimulus drive, said the biggest risk to Japan was that investors might demand a higher premium to hold its huge stockpile of government debt.
+Sato, one of four BOJ board members who have opposed the bank's 80 trillion yen (436 billion pounds) a year stimulus drive, said the biggest risk to Japan was that investors might demand a higher premium to hold its huge stockpile of government debt.

 However, he said the country was continuing to see its economy slowly pick up.